-No code, checklist in atlas portal: Species present but without evidence of breeding and outside of suitable nesting habitat.
+No code, checklist in Atlas Portal: Species present but without evidence of breeding and outside of suitable nesting habitat.
 No code is required.
-Any bird you enter on your checklists in the atlas portal without a breeding code are automatically 'Observed.'
+Any bird you enter on your checklists in the Atlas Portal without a breeding code is automatically 'Observed.'

-- Shorebirds that normally breed in the arctic. - Herons or egrets (colonially nesting species) observed away from a nesting colony (does not include Green Heron and bitterns). - Gulls frequenting dumps, plowed fields, lawns, etc., throughout the summer. - A Marsh Wren singing from a dry grassy field. - Highlight a species with big overlap between migrants and breeders. - Regionally rare individuals in an unsuitable habitat.
+- Shorebirds that normally breed in the Arctic. - Herons or egrets (colonially nesting species) observed away from a nesting colony (does not include Green Heron and bitterns). - Gulls frequenting dumps, plowed fields, lawns, etc., throughout the summer. - A Marsh Wren singing from a dry grassy field. - Regionally rare or migrating individuals in unsuitable habitat.

 F - Flyover: Birds flying high overhead or in direct flight.
-This is a behavior code that doesn't indicate breeding, therefore it is in the 'Observed' category.
-Tree Swallows foraging for insects are not considered a flyover because they are not in direct flight.
+This is a behavior code that doesn't indicate breeding; therefore it is in the 'Observed' category.
+Tree Swallows and other species foraging for insects are not considered a flyover because they are not in direct flight and are interacting with the habitat.
 Please see the eBird help pages for more detail.

-- Turkey Vulture soaring high overhead. - Great Blue Heron flying above treeline.
+- Turkey Vulture soaring high overhead. - Great Blue Heron flying above tree line.